NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 You want: hiroshima
         nagasaki = 1.76 hiroshima
 ```
- The Castle Bravo "shot", first hydrogen bomb, released 63 PJ of energy.
+ The Castle Bravo "shot" most powerful H-bomb tested by the USA.
+It released 63 PJ or appoximately 15 Megatons.
- This is appoximately 15 Megatons
  It was 684 times the yeild of Fatman
 ```
 You have: 63 PJ